Insuring Employer Non-Owned Autos

-- Volunteers for your charitable organization use their personal autos to ferry elderly people from their homes to doctor appointments.
+- Volunteers working for a charitable organization use their personal autos to ferry elderly people from their homes to doctor appointments.

-- Members of your company, a professional association, use their personal autos to conduct association business.
+- Members of a professional association use their personal autos to conduct association business.

-Non-owned vehicles may be insured for auto liability coverage under your commercial auto policy.
-You can determine whether your policy covers non-owned autos by looking at the covered designation auto symbol that appears in the declarations next to liability coverage.
-If symbol 1 (any auto) or symbol 9 (non-owned autos) is listed, non-owned autos are covered.
-Note that non-owned autos may be insured for liability only.
-They cannot be covered for physical damage coverage.
+Non-owned vehicles are insured for auto liability coverage under a commercial auto policy if symbol 1 (any auto) or symbol 9 (non-owned autos) appears in the declarations next to liability coverage.
+Non-owned autos may be insured for liability only.
+They cannot be covered for physical damage.

-For example, suppose that Barbara, an employee of yours, is running an errand for you using her personal auto.
+For example, suppose that Barbara, an employee of yours, is running a business-related errand using her personal auto.
 Barbara has completed the task and is on her way back to your office when she runs a stop sign.
 Barbara broadsides another car, injuring its driver.
 The driver later sues both Barbara and your company.
 Assuming your commercial auto policy covers non-owned autos, the claim against your company should be covered.
-However, Barbara will have to rely on her own personal auto policy to cover the claim against her.
+However, Barbara will have to rely on her personal auto policy to cover the claim against her.

 Employees as Insureds

-Unfortunately, the endorsement applies as excess coverage over the employee’s personal auto policy.
-If an employee is sued as a result of an auto accident that occurred while he or she was driving a personal auto on company business, the employee's policy will apply to the claim first.
-Your business auto policy will provide excess coverage once the employee's coverage has been used up.
+The Employees as Insureds endorsement provides excess coverage.
+If an employee is sued as a result of an auto accident that occurred while he or she was driving a personal auto on company business, the employee's policy will respond first.
+The employer's business auto policy will provide excess coverage after the employee's coverage has been used up.

 Why isn’t doesn't the endorsement provide primary coverage?
 The standard ISO commercial auto policy states that it provides excess liability coverage for any auto you don’t own.
 The endorsement does not alter this provision, so the coverage it affords applies on an excess basis.